Author: Sherryl Andria

 Notes:

-Please help us with your views on my posts for any improvement by commenting below or messaging me on FB page here >> Delicious Sweet Aroma.
+Please help us for any improvement by commenting below or messaging me on Facebook page here >> Delicious Sweet Aroma.
 Do remember to Like and Share my recipes with your friends.
 Happy Thanksgiving with your loved ones🌾🌹.
 Have a great weekend! 😇

 Stay Healthy!